AgaMiko/plastic-object-detection/content/authors/adam-kaczmarek/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Natural Language Processing and Deep Learning Expert.
+bio: NLP and Deep Learning Expert.
 Implementing cutting-edge research ideas in business projects.
 Currently pursuing a PhD degree at University of Wrocław.

 # List each interest with a dash
 interests:
  - Natural Language Processing
  - Conversational Intelligence
  - Deep Learning